alyssa43/RB101/study_guide/RB109 Study Guide Part 1.md

 * <b>Variables</b>:

-  * <b>Local Variable and Constant Names</b> - Naming convention for local variables is to use all lowercase letters, with underscores as the spaces.
+  * <b>Local Variable and Constant Names</b> - Naming convention for local variables is to use snake_case which is all lowercase letters, with underscores as the spaces.
 Naming convention for constant variables is to use all uppercase letters, with underscores as the spaces.
 EX:

     ```ruby
     local_variable_name